Observatory Dedication

 I hope that he would approve of what I have done with it.
 I know he would approve of what it has done for me.
 After a day of dealing with life, it's sometimes nice to fire up the observatory and see what is really going on out there.
 Or, just do some tinkering!
 Dad was good at tinkering.

-(also known as the fine art of doing nothing.
-It rubbed off on me.)
+(Also known as the fine art of doing nothing.
+It became a skill I inherited from him)

 "Doing nothing always leads to the very best of something" -- Pooh Bear